 Level 5 Drywall Finish, What You Need to Know

-What are the 6 Levels of Drywall?
+What are the 6 Levels of Drywall Finish?

 This ranking system was developed by the Gypsum Association in 1991 to standardize how walls are assembled and sealed during the building process.